 If there is no God, then is it fair that Hitler and Stalin have no justice served for all their crimes against humanity?

 While I disagree that Hitler experienced no suffering for what he did, it hardly matters.
 Somewhere along the line, you’ve clung to the idea that life and death must be fair.
 I learned when I was 5, maybe even younger, that life is not fair.
-I would assume, if there is an afterlife, that it’s not really all that fair either.
-I mean, all of my Catholic relatives who love me, will be sitting up in a sparkling Heaven, knowing that their heathen kin is burning in the pits of Hell.
+I would assume if there is an afterlife, that it’s not really all that fair either.
+I mean, all of my Catholic relatives who love me will be sitting up in a sparkling Heaven, knowing that their infidel kin is burning in the pits of Hell.
 How then, would Heaven be blissful for them?
 Would me burning in Hell not be a punishment for me as well as those who love me who might have gone to Heaven?

 This is fair to you?
 Nah, an afterlife wouldn’t be fair.
 Life is not fair.
 Deal with it.

 No one was ever argued into heaven.
 Pray for them, try to reason with them but leave their conversion up to God